MITgcm-contrib/ecco_darwin/v02/cs510_Brix/readme.txt

 # Build executable for ECCO-Darwin version 2 (ag4)
-# corresponding to optimized solution in Brix et al. (2015)
+# corresponding to optimized solution in brix et al. (2015)
 # This reproduces executable with circa-2011 MITgcm code from
 # /nobackup/hbrix/MITgcm_110502/build_darwin_ag4/mitgcmuv